-Top literature prize could be postponed
+Top literature prize postponed: What next?

 So what next?

-What will happen is unclear, but one source suggested to Swedish radio station SR that shelving this year's award was the only way to restore the organisation's "prestige".
+Swedish National Television (SVT)'s culture editor Rebecca Lundberg, who has covered the woes extensively, told the BBC: "It's very sad to all the authors... but it was a necessary decision.

-It may also be that in light of the #MeToo campaign, which showed the prevalence of sexual assault, it would be difficult for potential winners to accept the prize with the Academy in turmoil.
+"They have huge work to do.
+They have to recruit new members and that will be really hard.
+A lot of people don't want to be associated with the current academy."

-A statement from the Academy said the Nobel Prize for Literature's reputation had suffered "greatly", promising a plan to restore public confidence in the organisation.
+The Swedish Academy also announced a review of its statutes and practices.
+In an earlier statement, it said the Nobel Prize for Literature's reputation had suffered "greatly", promising a plan to restore public confidence in the organisation.

-SR's cultural reporter Mattias Berg says "it is by far the biggest crisis in the history of the Academy".
+The academy's decision may have been influenced by the #MeToo campaign, which highlighted the extent of sexual assault in a number of countries.
+Potential winners may have found it difficult to accept the prize with the academy facing questions too.

 How unusual is this?

-The circumstances that might lead to this year's award being postponed are unique but there have been years without a Nobel Prize for Literature.
+The circumstances that led to this year's award being postponed are unique but there have been years without a Nobel Prize for Literature.

 The prize has not been given out seven times in total, mostly during war years, although in 1935 it was thought no candidate deserved the prize.
 The last time there was no award was in 1943.